There’s a revolution underway allowing cameras to record the world as we see it with expanded dynamic range.

 Different approaches to capture a photo with high dynamic range:

 Work flow suggestion: If you have a bright sky as an important compositional element in your photo, trying metering on that(expose for the sky).
 Take a test shot.
-If your histogram looks ok, your done!
+If your histogram looks ok, you’re done!
 You can bring up the foreground elements in Lightroom or PhotoShop.

 If you are underexposed and are showing clipping (underexposed areas) to the left in your histogram…you can always turn up your exposure slider (in post p).
 You have 1.5 stops of additional exposure available once you start seeing the blinkies or clipping on the right portion of the histogram.
-Again, that’s because your in camera histogram is using a Jpeg image…at home you’ll be processing the RAW image with much greater dynamic range.
+Again, that’s because your in-camera histogram is using a Jpeg image…at home, you’ll be processing the RAW image with much greater dynamic range.

 Example: Here is a photo properly exposed (metered on sky).
 Many of the image’s elements need adjustment.
-Since none of the darker image values lie outside the histogram’s range (not underexposed) they can be recovered/tweaked in post processing.
+Since none of the darker image values lie outside the histogram’s range (not underexposed) they can be recovered/tweaked in post-processing.

 Here’s our image after tweaking.
 Looks pretty darn good!